 Time Blocking: A Productivity Game-Changer

 Digital Tools vs Physical Planners for Time Blocking

-Whichever method you choose, the key is to find a system that works best for you and helps you stay organized and focused.
+Whichever method you choose, the key is to find a system that works best for you and helps you stay organised and focused.

 Adjusting Time Blocks Based on Energy Levels

-The goal is to align your tasks with your natural energy rhythms, so you can work more efficiently and maintain a steady level of productivity throughout the day.
+The goal is to align your tasks with your natural energy rhythms so you can work more efficiently and maintain steady productivity throughout the day.

+Time Blocking: A Productivity Game-Changer